kglw-dot-net/phase1/setlists/_posts/2018-03-07-astra-berlin-germany.md

-+++
-slug = "2018-03-07-astra-berlin-germany"
+---
-date = "2018-03-07"
+date: "2018-03-07"
-title = "2018 March 7 @ Astra"

-[extra]
-venue = "Astra, Berlin, Germany" tour = "2018 UK/EU Tour"
+venue: "Astra, Berlin, Germany"
+tour: "2018 UK/EU Tour"
-+++

- 1. Microtonal Set:
+---

+## set 1 microtonal

- 2. Rattlesnake
+ 1. Rattlesnake

- 3. Greenhouse Heat Death
+ 2. Greenhouse Heat Death

- 4. Nuclear Fusion
+ 3. Nuclear Fusion

- 5. D-Day
+ 4. D-Day

- 6. All Is Known
+ 5. All Is Known

- 7. Sleep Drifter
+ 6. Sleep Drifter

- 8. The Book
+ 7. The Book
     (Instrumental)

- 9. Regular Tuning:
+## set 2

-10. Welcome to an Altered Future
+ 1. Welcome to an Altered Future

-11. Digital Black
+ 2. Digital Black

-12. Han-Tyumi the Confused Cyborg
+ 3. Han-Tyumi the Confused Cyborg

-13. The Lord of Lightning
+ 4. The Lord of Lightning

-14. Polygondwanaland
+ 5. Polygondwanaland

-15. Crumbling Castle
+ 6. Crumbling Castle

-16. The Fourth Colour
+ 7. The Fourth Colour

-17. Robot Stop
+ 8. Robot Stop
     (Am I In Heaven, Hot Water and Master of the Universe Intro)

-18. Big Fig Wasp
+ 9. Big Fig Wasp

-19. Gamma Knife
+10. Gamma Knife

-20. The River
+11. The River

-21. God Is in the Rhythm
+12. God Is in the Rhythm
     (with King Khan) (King Khan improvised lyrics over the song)